 - 0.9 ROSEMARY (Rosmarinus officinalis)

 BASIL (Ocimum basilicum)

-We use them mostly in our sauces, salads, soups, and with meat poultry and fish.
-Pesto sauce also uses it for a base.
+We use them mostly in our sauces, salads, soups, and with meat poultry, and fish.
+Pesto sauce also uses it as a base.

 Chives (Allium schoenoprasum)